cswartzvi/hamilton/docs/concepts/materialization.rst

 Observations:

-1. These two approaches load and save data using ``pandas`` and ``xgboost`` without any Hamilton constructs.
+1. These two approaches load and save data using ``pandas`` and ``xgboost`` without any Apache Hamilton constructs.
 These methods are transparent and simple to get started, but as the number of node grows (or across projects) defining one node per parquet file to load introduces a lot of boilerplate.
 2. Using **1) from nodes** improves visibility by including loading & saving  in the dataflow (as illustrated).
 3. Using **2) from ``Driver``** facilitates modifying loading & saving before code execution when executing the code, without modifying the dataflow itself.
 It is particularly useful when moving from development to production.

 Limitations
 ~~~~~~~~~~~~

-Hamilton's approach to "materializations" aims to solve 3 limitations:
+Apache Hamilton's approach to "materializations" aims to solve 3 limitations:

 1. **Redundancy**: deduplicate loading & saving code to improve maintainability and debugging
 2. **Observability**: include loading & saving in the dataflow for full observability and allow hooks